Projects

 Medical PhD Projects (10 months, MD)

 The outlined PhD projects are complemented by medical PhD projects, which complement the technical and ethical projects, and which are targeted towards medical researchers.
 The medical PhD projects can be supervised by one of the KEMAI medical partners.
-In this area, we forsee the following projects:
+In this area, we foresee the following projects:

 M1 – Guideline Analysis